sia-steve/Slate/source/index.html.md

 }
 ```

-lists all files in the download queue.
+Lists all files in the download queue.

 ### JSON Response

-`"destination": "/home/users/alice",`
+**destination**
-// Local path that the file will be downloaded to.
+Local path that the file will be downloaded to.

-`"destinationtype": "file",`
+**destinationtype**
-// What type of destination was used.
+What type of destination was used.
 Can be "file", indicating a download to disk, can be "buffer", indicating a download to memory, and can be "http stream", indicating that the download was streamed through the http API.

-`"length": 8192, // bytes`
+**length** | bytes
-// Length of the download.
+Length of the download.
 If the download was a partial download, this will indicate the length of the partial download, and not the length of the full file.

-`"offset": 0,`
+**offset**
-// Offset within the file of the download.
+Offset within the file of the download.
 For full file downloads, the offset will be '0'.
 For partial downloads, the offset may be anywhere within the file. offset+length will never exceed the full file size.

-`"siapath": "foo/bar.txt",`
+**siapath**
-// Siapath given to the file when it was uploaded.
+Siapath given to the file when it was uploaded.

-`"completed": true,`
+**completed** | Boolean
-// Whether or not the download has completed.
+Whether or not the download has completed.
 Will be false initially, and set to true immediately as the download has been fully written out to the file, to the http stream, or to the in-memory buffer.
 Completed will also be set to true if there is an error that causes the download to fail.

-`"endtime": "2009-11-10T23:00:00Z", // RFC 3339 time`
+**endtime** | date, RFC 3339 time
-// Time at which the download completed.
+Time at which the download completed.
 Will be zero if the download has not yet completed.

-`"error": ""`
+**error**
-// Error encountered while downloading.
+Error encountered while downloading.
 If there was no error (yet), it will be the empty string.

-`"received": 4096, // bytes`
+**received** | bytes
-// Number of bytes downloaded thus far.
+Number of bytes downloaded thus far.
 Will only be updated as segments of the file complete fully.
 This typically has a resolution of tens of megabytes.

-`"starttime": "2009-11-10T23:00:00Z", // RFC 3339 time`
+**starttime** | date, RFC 3339 time
-// Time at which the download was initiated.
+Time at which the download was initiated.

-`"totaldatatransfered": 10321,`
+**totaldatatransfered**
-// The total amount of data transfered when downloading the file.
+The total amount of data transfered when downloading the file.
 This will eventually include data transferred during contract + payment negotiation, as well as data from failed piece downloads.

 ## /renter/downloads/clear [POST]